CNERG/mcgarry_results/UM_data/multi_modal_v1.3/PROPOSAL.rst

 Dataset for UM containing power consumption and LEU shipped, where SWU is not constrained and power consumption has gaussian variation (caused by variaion in U-235 content of tails).
-Enrichment level of LEU produced also varies with a discrete # of levels (3-5%).
+Enrichment level of LEU produced also varies with a discrete # of levels (3-5%, with steps of 0.3%).
 Possibly also vary HEU amplitude.

 Dataset